xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 RMS Compressor
 --------------

-Will use the :ref:`EnvelopeDetectorRMS` to get an envelope.
-Will use the gain of ``(threshold / envelope) ^ slope`` when envelope is above the threshold.
+The RMS compressor uses the :ref:`EnvelopeDetectorRMS` to calculate an envelope.
+When the envelope is above the threshold, the new gain is calculated as ``(threshold / envelope) ^ slope``.

 .. tab:: C API